kubernetes/website/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume.md

    ![wordpress-init](https://github.com/kubernetes/examples/blob/master/mysql-wordpress-pd/WordPress.png)

    **Warning:** Do not leave your WordPress installation on this page.
-If another user finds it, they can set up a website on your instance and use it to serve potentially malicious content. <br/><br/>You should either install Wordpress by creating a username and password or delete your instance.
+If another user finds it, they can set up a website on your instance and use it to serve potentially malicious content. <br/><br/>Either install WordPress by creating a username and password or delete your instance.
    {: .warning}

 {% endcapture %}